scrollback/objectlevel/README.md

 var messages = db('messages', ...),
     labels = db('labels', ...);

-db.defineLink({hasLabel: labels, onMessage: messages});
+db.defineLink({hasLabel: labels, onMessage: messages}, { indexes: { ... } });
 ```
-Here, messages#hasLabel and labels#onMessage are the names of the endpoints of the link;
+Here, messages#hasLabel and labels#onMessage are the names of the endpoints of the link; Indexes is a hashmap of index functions that take a link data object and emit keys.

 ### Linking objects ###